sudopluto/video-ideas/README.md

     	- exercism
     	- leetcode / coding interview
         - competative programming
+    - learning rust
+    - project / book reviews
     - books office hours
         - whichever one i finish first
     - contribute to linux?
         - pull requests, rewrites, etc
-    - programming setup
-        - vim, codelite / kate, clangd, etc
     - micheal reaves esque projects :)
         - vim, but every key is mapped to save and exit
         - vim, but every time you try and save and exit, a new split opens